itsHazeyo/Midnight-Club-Unlimited-Handling-Overhaul/README.md

 1.9.8.8 Update, Furore GT upper suspension limit adjusted, Sugoi revisited, Hotring adjusted, Comet SR advanced flags change to handle added down-force, V-STR was upgraded to a Blackwing, "EnHanCeD & eXpAnDed" vehicles added but do not work.
 Sleepers where Created.
 Criminal Enterprises tuned and added.

 1.9.9 Update, SM722 was lowered slightly, Tyrant is now 100% more Regera, Drug Wars cars added, Missing meta data adeed to FiveM metas.

+1.9.9.1 Update, Tyrant overspeed fixed, Project will now be hosted on GitHub